faeghehsardari/faeghehsardari.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello.
 Thanks for visiting my webpage!
 My name is Faegheh (Fay).
-If you’re not familiar with this name, don’t worry—it’s a rare Persian name meaning “superior” or “distinguished,” which fits someone passionate about pushing the boundaries of AI.
+If you’re not familiar with this name, don’t worry—it’s a rare Persian name meaning “superior” or “distinguished”.

 I’m a Senior Scientist at [Microsoft](https://www.microsoft.com/en-gb), where I focus on developing small multimodal foundation models for Copilot+.
 Prior to that, I was a Postdoctoral Research Fellow at [CVSSP](https://www.surrey.ac.uk/centre-vision-speech-signal-processing), University of Surrey, working with [Prof. Adrian Hilton](https://www.surrey.ac.uk/people/adrian-hilton) on [AI4me](https://ai4me.surrey.ac.uk/index.html) project, a partnership project between the University of Surrey and Lancaster University to leverage AI for personalised media production.